roryp/reliable-web-app-pattern-java-workshop/Part2-RWA-Overview/README.md

 ## Next Up

-After gaining a foundational understanding of the reliable web app pattern and exploring the reference application, the next five sections will delve into each pillar.
+The next five sections will delve into each pillar.
 We will begin by examining cost optimization strategies.

 [Part 3 - Cost Optimization](../Part3-Cost-Optimization/README.md)